Samir-AISSAOUY/Nyc_taki_Lakehouse/docs/steup_guide.md

 2. No encryption is implemented for data at rest
 3. Services are not hardened for production use

-If deploying to a shared environment, ensure you implement proper security measures.
+If deploying to a shared environment, ensure you implement proper security measures!!!